 The marble queen pothos looks much like the golden pothos, but with white variegation instead of yellow.
 If you notice the variegation fading and the leaves turning fully green, try increasing the amount of light that your pothos is getting—it will help the variegation be more pronounced.
 Note that the marble queen is a slower grower than the varieties with more green on their leaves, so it will take more time to get a full, bushy plant with long vines.

-Like the marble queen pothos, the snow queen pothos has white and green foliage.
-The key difference is that the leaves of the snow queen have much more white, in bigger patches, rather than scattered variegation.
+Like the marble queen pothos, the NJoy pothos has white and green foliage.
+The key difference is that the leaves of the NJoy have much more white, in bigger patches, rather than scattered variegation.

-The manjula pothos can be mistaken from a distance for a snow queen pothos, but a closer look at the leaves reveals the difference: where the snow queen has only white variegation, the manjula leaves are spread with both cream and pale green on the darker green background.
+The manjula pothos can be mistaken from a distance for a snow queen pothos or more variegated marble queen, but a closer look at the leaves reveals the difference: where the queens have only white variegation, the manjula leaves are spread with both cream and pale green on the darker green background.

 The neon pothos is easy to detect because of its, you guessed it, neon colored leaves.
 Rather than medium or dark green foliage, the neon pothos has bright chartreuse, heart shaped leaves.

 One of the hardest pothos varieties to get your hands on, the jessenia pothos has medium green leaves with scattered chartreuse variegation.

 Unlike the types of pothos varieties listed above, the cebu blue isn’t a epipremnum aureum.
 Instead, it is a epipremnum pinnatum.
 This plant is in high demand, and is beloved for its thin, arrow-shaped, pointed blue-green leaves.